syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/000_Default-network-drivers/README.md

 missing keys.
 {: .notice--warning}

-## Parsing RFC3164-formatted messages
+## Parsing RFC-3164 formatted messages

-For RFC3164-formatted messages (that is, messages received on the ports set in options udp-port() and tcp-port() which default to port 514), syslog-ng OSE attempts to use the following parsers.
+For RFC-3164 formatted messages (that is, messages received on the ports set in options udp-port() and tcp-port() which default to port 514), syslog-ng OSE attempts to use the following parsers.
 If a parser cannot parse the message, it passes the original message to the next parser.

 1. Parse the incoming raw message as a [[message from a Cisco device|adm-parser-cisco]].

-2. Parse the incoming message as an [[RFC3164-formatted message|adm-struct-bsd]].
+2. Parse the incoming message as an [[RFC-3164 formatted message|adm-struct-bsd]].
     - If the incoming message was sent by a syslog-ng OSE client using the [[syslog-ng() destination|adm-dest-syslogng]], parse its fields as a [[syslog-ng() message|adm-struct-ietf]].